 This plan analyzes Mt.
 SAC's GHG emissions according to Second Nature's carbon calculator, developed by the University of New Hampshire.
 The GHG emissions inventory addresses emissions from stationary as well as mobile sources (including commutes).
 The year 2014 is used as a baseline in the analysis.
-Emission trends are examined through a 'business as usual' lens, as well as through an 'emissions reduction strategies' lens.
-The business as usual lens provides a perspective of a future in which the College would experience increasing carbon emissions while the mitigation measures lens provides a perspective of a reduced carbon footprint.
-By implementing Phase 1 emissions reduction measures by 2020, the College would potentially experience a 20% reduction in GHG emissions by 2025.
-By implementing Phase 2 emissions reduction measures starting in year 2025, the College would potentially experience a 50% reduction in GHG emissions by 2035.
-By implementing Phase 3 emissions reduction measures starting in 2035, the College would potentially experience a 100% reduction in GHG emissions by 2050.
+Emission trends are examined through a "business as usual" lens, as well as through an "emissions reduction strategies" lens.
+The business as usual lens provides a perspective on a future in which the College would experience increasing carbon emissions while the emissions reduction strategies lens provides a perspective on a future in which Mt.
+SAC's carbon footprint is reduced.
+By implementing Phase 1 emissions reduction measures by 2020, the College would potentially experience a 20 percent reduction in GHG emissions by 2025.
+By implementing Phase 2 emissions reduction measures starting in year 2025, the College would potentially experience a 50 percent reduction in GHG emissions by 2035.
+By implementing Phase 3 emissions reduction measures starting in 2035, the College would potentially experience a 100 percent reduction in GHG emissions by 2050.
 GHG emissions and emissions reductions strategies are further described in Sections 5 through 9 of this plan.